 Now, if you actually have a genuine spirit trapped in an object, which is very unwise if you didn’t do it yourself and thus know exactly what was done and how to what type of spirit (and even then it’s still very unwise to treat spirits like your slaves and trap them anywhere and keep them hanging around your living room to do your bidding), then I suppose anything is possible – something like that could conceivably “turn on you.”
 That would be the pissed off spirit that you’ve trapped and decided to keep around and probably not fed and cared for correctly, and you would have cause to be concerned.
 But if you buy a “spelled item” like a ring on eBay for $19.99 that has a “spirit” trapped inside it, please take comfort in the fact that nothing is going to happen.
 Because your naivete and blind optimism protected you.
 Because you bought a ring.
 That’s all you bought.
 And don’t even get me started on “charging boxes,” for God’s sake.

-Feeding spirits is always important, sometimes time-consuming, usually at least slightly messy, and is definitely going to cost you more than $19.99.
+P.S.
 This photo is my personal property and may not be copied or used without my explicit written permission.
-Don’t be an idiot and try to use it by cropping the watermark out.
-The most mediocre spiritual worker with the most basic photo editing software can slip a digital sigil or two in their work that will fuck you up if you try to use it to fuck with them.
+Don’t be an idiot and go around stealing other workers’ photos.
+The most mediocre spiritual worker with the most basic photo editing software can slip a digital sigil or two in their work that you’d be hard pressed to counter since you’d be hard pressed to even identify it.